Dynamic composition

 ### Composing with Component Names

-If you have components registered globally or imported, you can reference them by name:
+If you have components registered globally or locally, you can reference them by name:

 ```html

-<!-- These components must be registered or imported -->
+<!-- These components must be registered globally or locally -->

 <au-compose component="user-profile"></au-compose>